zorggn/love-asl/readme.md

 	- Changed setLoopPoints method to accept partial parameters if one only wants to modify one of the values.
 	- Changed loop handling to allow disjunct loop regions that wrap around the end/beginning of the data.
 		- Also made sure initial playback and seeking to arbitrary places does not lock playback into the loop region; if such functionality is needed, seek into the loop region.
+		- Note: Disjunt loop regions are currently buggy, this is a known issue and will be fixed.

 	- Removed library adding itself to the love.audio table... it really shouldn't do that by itself unprompted.